A Turbulent Framework for Star Formation in High-Redshift Galaxies: Modeling star formation from a turbulent density field

 From Equation~(\ref{eq:sfrgrad}), it is also possible to estimate the stellar mass of the galaxy by

 where $R \approx 0.25$ is the return fraction due to stellar mass loss, $H(z)$ is the Hubble parameter, and $t_{\star}$ (dimensionless) defines a characteristic timescale, $t_{\star}/H(z)$, of star formation.
 Previous studies have found that $t_{\star} \sim 0.3$ provides a good match to the observed galaxy UV luminosity function at $z \gtrsim 6$ \citep{Park2019,MasRibas2023}.
 An important clarification here is that while Equation~(\ref{eq:mstar}) holds as a rough estimate of the stellar mass formed in a halo, it implicitly assumes a fixed known $f_\mathrm{gas}$.
 Even though the baryonic content of halos, especially the low-mass ones, can be strongly depleted by feedback \citep[e.g.,][]{Hafen2019,Sorini2022}, the physical processes that set the baryon fractions in halos (such as the full time history of inflows and outflows) are external to our model.
-In our framework, we assume a fixed fraction $f_\mathrm{gas} = 0.1$ and study how turbulence determines the fraction of gas that forms stars as a function of radius.
-This allow us to predict the instantaneous SFR and related properties such as its spatial distribution in the halo, but not to predict the time-integrated star formation efficiency in halos such as characterized by the stellar mass-halo mass relation (see Section~\ref{sec:implications} for further discussion).
+In our framework, we assume a fixed fraction $f_\mathrm{gas} = 0.1$, which well reproduces the simulated gas density profiles shown in Figure~\ref{fig:gas_profiles} (see also Section~\ref{sec:conclusions} for more discussion of this assumption), and study how turbulence determines the fraction of gas that forms stars as a function of halo radius.
+This allows us to predict the SFR and related properties such as its spatial distribution in the halo, but not to predict the galaxy-scale time-integrated SFE in halos such as characterized by the stellar mass-halo mass relation (see Section~\ref{sec:implications} for further discussion).